jesseract/Rule30/README.md

 ##To run

-In order to run this file, click this link:
+In order to run this file, click [this link](http://htmlpreview.github.io/?https://github.com/jesseract/Rule30/blob/master/rule30.html).

-To see the source code, go to GitHub:
+To see the source code, go to [GitHub](https://github.com/jesseract/Rule30).